 "He said, 'I think you should use Mack, if you can get Mack to do it.
-I think that Mack would be great for you,'" said Squier.
+I think that Mack would be great for you,'" Squier said.
 "Mack was a big part of the success of that record - the sound of that record and the way he put it together, it was definitely important.
 I could not have done that record without him."

-It's well worth noting that while Squier failed to land the producer he originally wanted for The Tale of the Tape, he ended up securing the services of a group of people who were pretty impressive in their own right, including veteran co-producer Eddy Offord, future Kiss guitarist Bruce Kulick and former E Street Band members David Sancious and Ernest "Boom" Carter, all of whom helped him further realize the ambitions that drew him away from Piper.
+It's worth noting that Squier failed to land the producer he originally wanted for The Tale of the Tape.
+Still, he ended up securing the services of a group of people who were pretty impressive in their own right, including veteran co-producer Eddy Offord, future Kiss guitarist Bruce Kulick and former E Street Band members David Sancious and Ernest "Boom" Carter, all of whom helped him further realize the ambitions that drew him away from Piper.

 Soon enough, Don't Say No would make Squier an early '80s superstar, catapulting him to rock's multi-platinum upper echelon and easily eclipsing The Tale of the Tape.
 But if his debut didn't move as many units as subsequent efforts, it ultimately ended up establishing a different kind of legacy for itself through its lead-off track, "The Big Beat," whose titular groove would go on to be sampled by a long list of hip-hop artists over the ensuing decades.

-"It's the most sampled song in history -- they said that on MTV, so even if I'm wrong, I'm not making it up," laughed Squier during a 2005 interview with the Boston Globe.
+"It's the most sampled song in history – they said that on MTV, so even if I'm wrong, I'm not making it up," Squier said with a laugh during a 2005 interview with the Boston Globe.
 "The intro of the song is me with my hands in a trap case, beating on the side of it.
 I just walked around the studio banging on stuff, looking for a sound. ...
 People sometimes write that Billy is the king of hip-hop.
 I didn't even know what hip-hop was then."